Cross-Country Moving Companies: Services, Costs, and How to Choose

 8. Consider a seasonal move

 When looking for a cheaper way to move across the nation, consider the time of the year!
-Summer months between May and September are usually the most expensive time of the year to move.
+The summer months between May and September are usually the most expensive time of the year to move.

 The reasons why these months are the most expensive are because:

-• The demand is higher for most moving services, thus companies can charge higher rates
+- The demand is higher for most moving services, so companies can charge higher rates

-• It’s typically easier for families to move in the summer because their children aren’t in school (same goes with college students)
+- It’s typically easier for families to move in the summer because their children aren’t in school (the same goes with college students)

-Instead, opt for the off-season, which is the time between January and March, when rates are the lowest.
+Instead, opt for the off-season, which runs from January through March, when rates are lowest.

 So if a winter move is something that’s in your wheelhouse, go for it and save some money in the process!

 Another thing to keep in mind is that moving on weekends is also going to cost you more, no matter what time of the year you plan to move.
-So if you really want to spare expenses, consider a move during the weekday between Monday and Thursday.
+So if you really want to save on expenses, consider moving on a weekday between Monday and Thursday.

 Moving follows a predictable and cyclical pattern each year, so you won’t find much variation when knowing that the summer months are the busiest time of the year to move.